 West Bromwich is accessible by a variety of means of transport, particularly walking, cycling, the Metro and buses.
 Relevant in-centre and edge-of-centre development will contribute to sustainability and encourage a modal shift in transport towards public transport, cycling and walking and reduce the need to travel.

-The strategic centre boundary is identified on the Policies Map.
-It is used for determining what is in and out-of-scope in terms of proposals.
+The strategic centre boundary and primary shopping area are identified on the Policies Map and shown at Figure 13.
+They are used for determining what is in and out-of-scope in terms of proposals.

 Transport